2 MATERIAL ACCOUNTING POLICIES

 Initial recognition and measurement

-All financial assets (not recorded at fair value through profit or loss) are recognized initially at fair value plus transaction costs that are attributable to the acquisition of the financial asset.
+All financial assets (not recorded at fair value through profit or loss) are recognised initially at fair value plus transaction costs that are attributable to the acquisition of the financial asset.
 Transaction cost of financial assets carried at fair value through profit or loss are expensed in profit or loss.

 Subsequent measurement